Cyclones And Anticyclones: What Is The Difference?

 Definition And Development Of A Cyclone

-Since winds blow from a high-pressure to a low-pressure system, they rotate and diverge from the sides into this area of low pressure.
+Since winds blow from a high-pressure to a low-pressure system, they rotate and converge from the sides into this area of low pressure.
 This creates the familiar cloud pattern that we see with hurricanes, typhoons, and other tropical cyclones.

-As the moist & humid air continues to rise, it cools down, and the water vapor can no longer stay in its gaseous form.
+As the moist and humid air continues to rise, it cools down, and the water vapor can no longer stay in its gaseous form.
 As a result, condensation takes place, leading to cloud formation, which is usually accompanied by heavy precipitation.

 Definition And Development Of An Anticyclone